MATLAB for Math 20D

 If you are unable to make it to your assigned quiz time, you have the option to sign up for an alternate quiz time on a first-come, first-served basis.
 Alternate quiz scheduling will be available early in the second-to-last week of the quarter and will close on Friday of that week.
 No rescheduling will be available after the close on Friday.

-Alternate quiz times this fall will be available on Monday, November 28th, at 9 am, 10 am, 11 am, and noon.
+Alternate quiz times this winter will be available on Monday, March 13, at 9 am, 10 am, 11 am, and noon.

 Once alternate quiz scheduling opens, you will be able to sign up for an alternate time by doing the following: